neumino/neumino.github.io/movies.md

-### Gabriel&#39;s Inferno Part II
+### Monstrous
-*Released on 2020-07-31, vote average 9.2*
+*Released on 2020-08-11, vote average 5.5*

-Professor Gabriel Emerson finally learns the truth about Julia Mitchell&#39;s identity, but his realization comes a moment too late.
-Julia is done waiting for the well-respected Dante specialist to remember her and wants nothing more to do with him.
-Can Gabriel win back her heart before she finds love in another&#39;s arms?
+A young woman goes searching for answers after her friend mysteriously vanishes in Whitehall, NY, an Adirondack town known for its Bigfoot sightings.
+She quickly learns that hiding in the woods is an evil more sinister than she could ever imagine.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/5g02v1oz5Y0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/q3vXCwiXVgY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>